siddh34/MCQs/Insem2/EAI.md

 **Answer:** c) To process data

 > Q10.
-Which type of sensor is commonly used to collect force and tactile data?

-    a) Environmental
-    b) Biological
-    c) Chemical
-    d) Force and tactile

-**Answer:** d) Force and tactile

-> Q11.
 Which of the following types of sensors is used for detecting the presence and location of objects?

     A) Acoustic sensors
     B) Visual sensors